andzejsp/HomeLab/README.md

 Deploy stack.

-Now navigate to your http://container-ip:81/ and login as usr: admin@example.com pw: changeme
+Now navigate to your http://proxmox-container-ip:81/ and login as usr: admin@example.com pw: changeme

 Create new account and set up a password.

 Then add new proxy host (you have to get FQDN or in other words domain name for your host.
-Make sure it is an "A" record not an "CNAME" because you won't be able to get Let's encrypt certificates)
+Make sure it is an "A" record not an "CNAME" otherwise you won't be able to get Let's encrypt certificates)

 Set the domain name, scheme for portainer is http.
-Set portainer IP and port 9000.
+Set portainer IP/or use hostname and port 9000.

 Set up SSL for your proxy host.
 Turn on Force SSL, HTTP/2 Support, HSTS Enabled.
 Get Let's encrypt certificates.